Health & Safety Policy

 New members will receive relevant information and guidance on health and safety as part of their induction.

-Specific training sessions, aimed at increasing health and safety awareness and also in relation to particular themes (including fire safety, electrical safety and reducing risks from workshop hazards) will be offered to staff, volunteers or members at suitable and timely review periods as felt necessary by the Management Committee.
+Specific training sessions, aimed at increasing health and safety awareness and also in relation to particular themes (including first aid at work, fire safety, electrical safety and reducing risks from workshop hazards) will be offered to staff, volunteers or members at suitable and timely review periods as felt necessary by the Management Committee.

 Leeds Print Workshop is committed to providing relevant training to individual employees meeting the particular requirements of their job.
 This will be subsequently reviewed in the event of significant changes to working practices or environment.